Some Fundamental Theorems in Mathematics: Quadratic map

-Mandelbrot first thought after seeing experiments that it was disconnected.
+Mandelbrot first thought after doing experiments and picturing the set using a computer and printing it out that it was disconnected.
 The theorem is due to Adrien Duady and John Hubbard in 1982.
 One can also look at the connectedness locus for $T(z)=z^d+c$, which leads to {\bf Multibrot sets} or the map $z \to \overline{z}+c$, which leads to the {\bf tricorn} or {\bf mandelbar} which is not path connected.
 One does not know whether the Mandelbrot set $M$ is locally connected, nor whether it is path connected.
 See \cite{MilnorNotes,Carlson,Beardon}